CommanderXander1/CommanderXander1/README.md

     Fundraiser manager
     <details>
       <ul>
         <li>A website for my school, allowing service leaders and faculty to more easily manage fundraiser campaigns.
 The website allows the creation of campaigns which keep track of student payments and offer automated reward tiers.
-Student payment info can be created on the website or bulk uploaded through a CSV file.</li>
+Student payment info can be created on the website or bulk uploaded through a CSV file.
+Repository is private.</li>
         <li>Languages: Python, Javascript, HTML, CSS</li>
         <li>Frameworks: Flask, SQL</li>
       </ul>